Key takeaways

 What is an IP door entry system?

-An IP door entry system is an internet-connected device that connects a guest at a building’s entrance to a tenant who can remotely grant door access.
+An IP door entry system is an IP (internet protocol) device that connects a guest at a building’s entrance to a tenant who can remotely grant door access.
 IP door entry systems can manage access for all kinds of doorways, from exterior building entrances to doorways for interior spaces like gyms or co-working areas.

 Door entry systems have been around for decades.
 In the early days of the door entry intercom system, you had to connect the system’s hardware with wiring.
 Only recently have door entry and access control systems begun to use the internet instead.